leminhtuan2015/Today-I-Learn/languagle_javascript/react_native/react_native_business_logic_layer.md

 ### Where do you put business logic in a React/Redux app?

+* **React Native used just only for building UI (view layer)**

+* The goal of React Native is the same as React (for web) in that it is a declarative UI library, React is for building compartmentalized user interfaces

+* React doesn't really care where the data comes from or how you manage it, that's up to the engineer to decide.
+Most commonly you'll see people using Redux/Flux to manage application state and to update that state in response to user input

-* Don't put business logic in components.
+* Don't put business logic in components (View layer).
 You want to keep it separate from the view logic.

 * Actions and Reducers are also the wrong place.
 Well, some might fit into a reducer.
 But as soon as you have async stuff (i.e. API calls) then it makes sense to have a separate layer for business logic.

 * When I started out, I tried thunks (via redux-thunk) and thought they were great.
 But over time it seemed like they weren't good enough.
-I struggled big time until I found Redux-Saga, which literally revolutionized the way I think about and write Redux code.
+I struggled big time until I found **Redux-Saga**, which literally revolutionized the way I think about and write Redux code.